Videomancer

 - Connect a source to the HDMI input

-- Set VIDEO ROUTE to HDMI
+- Set Video Route Mode to HDMI

 Composite (CVBS) video in